-From Johanna: The following is an excellent resource from Amy Spreeman over at Berean Research, and reprinted here with permission.
+From Johanna: The following is an excellent resource from Berean Research, and reprinted here with permission.
 I suggest you print this off or email the link to members of your church for their consideration, as the New Apostolic Reformation (NAR) movement is infecting many congregations at a rapid rate:

 Leading figures in this seemingly loosely organized movement claim that these prophets and apostles alone have the power and authority to execute God’s plans and purposes on earth.
 They believe they are laying the foundation for a global church, governed by them.

 They place a greater emphasis on dreams, visions and extra-biblical revelation than they do on the Bible, claiming that their revealed teachings and reported experiences (e.g. trips to heaven, face-to-face conversations with Jesus, visits by angels) can not be proven by the ‘old’ Scripture.
 (Source)